 Prolonged exposure of the esophagus to acid can lead to a pre-cancerous condition called Barrett’s esophagitis, which if unchecked or undetected ed, can progress to full blown cancer of the esophagus.
 Furthermore, long term acid exposures can lead to narrowing of the esophagus which can require repeated surgeries to correct.

 GORD is often diagnosed with taking a history from the patient.
 They will often tell you that various foods and eating positions will make it worse.
 To confirm the diagnosis, the doctors can perform various investigations, including endoscopy (camera down the mouth into the stomach) to look for acid related changes in the lining of the esophagus and various measurements of acid levels in the esophagus and stomach.

 Treatment for GORD

 GORD can be treated by various means.
 Firstly, lifestyle and dietary modifications are advised.
 Sufferers often feel better if they avoid certain foods, lose weight and stop smoking.
 Often if they eat earlier before they sleep, they may experience less symptoms.
 Medications are commonly used to treat GORD.
 These medications act to neutralise stomach acid or to minimise the production of stomach acid.
-Finally, if during various investigations, anatomical anomaly of the stomach and esopahagus is found, then surgery may be useful.
+Finally, if during various investigations, an anatomical anomaly of the stomach and esophagus is found, then anti-reflux surgery may be useful.